ZeusYang/Aurora/README.md

 <img src="images/license.svg">
 </p>
   <p align="center">
-    An offline ray tracing based renderer for fun
+    An offline ray tracing-based renderer for fun
     <br />

 ## About The Project

 Aurora, is a learning-oriented rendering system in the style of PBRT.
-Hence, this project were mostly ported from [pbrt-v3](https://github.com/mmp/pbrt-v3) with some customization and adjustment out of personal habits.
+Hence, this project were mostly ported from [pbrt-v3](https://github.com/mmp/pbrt-v3) with much customization and adjustment out of personal habits.
 I plan to develop this project as a long-term project.
 Learning by doing!

 <img src="images/logo.jpg" alt="Logo" width="100%">